ogakulov/kaggle_shopper/README.md

 **Kaggle Acquired Valued Shoppers Challenge**

-Here are my scripts so far.
+These are my scripts so far

 Thanks Triskelion for the python script to subset the transcations data!